-This year, seven comprehensive middle schools and one K–8 school are using the Problem-Solving Cycle in developing their professional learning communities.
+This year, seven comprehensive middle schools are using the Problem-Solving Cycle in developing their professional learning communities.
 Teacher Leaders from these eight schools gather for a Summer Institute and six release days during the school year.
 During this time together, they build community as Teacher Leaders, think and plan for how to do similar community building in their site departments, and plan to implement the Problem-Solving Cycle with their site colleagues.

 The Problem-Solving Cycle is a cycle of three professional development meetings per semester.